Skip to main content

 Each guarantor partner must be covered by borrower’s insurance, proportional to their share (or at 100% each for maximum coverage).
 This is a negotiation point that should not be overlooked.

-Jean Mascla’s advice: Financing through an SCI is not more difficult than in your own name, but you need to choose a bank that is experienced with them.
-Our investor clients in SCIs generally use the same banks as our direct purchase clients.
-We can refer you to brokers who master the subject.
+Jean Mascla’s advice: financing through an SCI is no harder than in your own name, but you need a bank that is used to them.
+Our investor clients in SCIs generally use the same banks as our direct-purchase clients.
+We can put you in touch with brokers who know the subject inside out.

 SCI pitfalls: what you are not always told